Fatal Mistakes Selling Your Business

 As a business exit strategist, I have seen enough businesses fail, or fail to exit.

 It is always the usual suspects that stopped buyers dead in their tracks.

-Here is the Three (3) Pillar Triangle Formula To Exit:
+Here is the Three (3) Pillar Triangle Strategy To Exit:

-The 3 Pillars To Business Exit (Consult-model by Josh Foo.
+The 3 Pillars To Business Exit (by Josh Foo.
 Copyright 2016.
 All rights reserved)

-- First Pillar: Create a Business That Buyers Want.
+- First Pillar: Create a Business That Buyers Crave For.

 Create, package and present the business that make buyers compete for your business.
 Fix problems in the business that shun buyers away.
 Add sweeteners that makes it 'irresistible' to Buyers.
 Many businesses are advertised 'as is' on the market.
 No wonder there are no buyers interested.

 - Second Pillar: Sales Message That Stands Out.

 Be different.
 Create some noise and stand out.
 Write persuasive sales copy.
 Don't be a 'me-too' ad on website listings and newspaper.
 It doesn't work when thousands of listings 'look the same' from agencies and private sellers alike.
 Adopt the latest digital platform.

 The process to sell a business can seemed complicated for those less familiar with the rules, regulations... and a little intricate oversight can land you in a lot of unnecessary problems.
 But if you drop the ball here, the buyer bolts.
 And you are back at square one.
 Typically, business brokers and other specialists can guide you in this process.